hyperledger/caliper/docs/vNext/Logging_Control.md

 The two main aspects of the logging style are the message structure and the different formats that modify the message appearance if applied.
 The corresponding attributes are the `caliper.logging.template` property and the entire `caliper.logging.formats` property hierarchy, respectively.

-These properties are special in a sense that their values can be overridden one-by-one, even from the command line or from environment variables.
+The `caliper.logging.formats` hierarchy is special in a sense that every leaf property can be overridden one-by-one, even from the command line or from environment variables.
 As you will see later, this is not the case for the logging target settings.

 > __Note:__ the following style settings apply to every specified logging target!